 Having been a software product designer for over 15 years with a background in Graphic Design, tackling the challenges of Web and Mobile experience design seemed fairly straightforward.
 We’ve got established principles for typography, layout and colour ever since the pioneers of graphic design set the rules over 70 years ago.
 We’ve evolved some pretty solid digital interaction design principles over recent years too based on these flat, 2D experiences that have come to dominate our lives.
 These design principles have given us some pretty consistent patterns about how humans interact with screens.
 But what happens when that screen goes away, when it wraps around your head and sends you in to another world, any world you can imagine possible?

-I’ve been working with an incredibly progressive innovation team at one of Australia’s most successful businesses for the last few weeks and I’ve hit a steep learning curve on how to create compelling VR experiences.
-I’m still learning of course, but here’s a few things that have come up in just a few weeks.
+I’ve worked with an incredibly progressive innovation team at one of Australia’s most successful businesses and I experienced a steep learning curve on how to create compelling VR experiences.
+I’m still learning of course, but here’s a few things that I learnt.

 You can’t build what you dream, yet